-From time to time, the Office of International Affairs has vacancies for attorneys, international affairs specialists, administrative support personnel as well as internship opportunities for law students, graduate students and undergraduate students.
+Occasionally, the Narcotic and Dangerous Drug Section has vacancies for attorneys, administrative support personnel, as well as internship opportunities for law students, graduate students, and undergraduate students.
+NDDS maintains a steadfast commitment to Diversity, Equity, Inclusion, and Accessibility.
 See below for current positions.

-Attorney positions are advertised at the website of the Office of Attorney Recruitment and Management.
+Attorney positions are advertised at the website of the Office of Attorney Recruitment.

 For positions as Administrative Support Personnel, consult the USAJobs website.

 For positions as a Paralegal Specialist, consult the USAJobs website.

 For law student, graduate student, and undergraduate student positions, consult the Justice.gov website.